We are also on Twitter, tweet us!

 If I could put any cast (living or dead) together for a dream panto cast my choice would be...

 Dick Whittington starring Barbara Windsor as Fairy Bowbells, John Inman as Sarah the Cook, Hugo Myatt (of Knightmare fame) as King Rat, John Barrowman as Dick and Andy Ford as Idle Jack, what a show that would be!
-See below for a couple of my other dream line ups for different titles.
+For a different cast and something a bit more alternative I would love to see Daisy Cooper (This Country) cast as Fairy Bowbells.

 I've been lucky enough to work in theatre's since 1999 in various roles including Marketing, Ticket Office, Front of House, Theatre Manager (the list goes on!) and the panto season is my favourite time of year, the theatre really comes to life at this time and it's an atmosphere like no other.